BrandonAJohnson/MovieBrowser/README.md

 # MovieBrowser
-A movie browser using the tmdb api (https://www.themoviedb.org/) and React
+A movie browser using the tmdb api (https://www.themoviedb.org/) and React The project currently uses base Bootstrap for styles.

 ## Warning
 This API is not open and will require an api key from tmdb.
 A free version does exist which will require a submission to tmdb.